-The Contractor agrees to provide Fuel Assistance Program services to qualified low income individuals, and agrees to perform all such services and other work necessary to operate the Program in accordance with the requirements of this contract, the principles and objectives set forth in the Fuel Assistance Program Procedures Manual, Information Memoranda, and other guidance as determined by OSI.
+The Contractor agrees to provide Senior Energy Assistance Services to qualified low-income individuals, and agrees to perform all such services and other work necessary to operate the program in accordance with the principles and objectives set forth in the Fuel Assistance Program Procedures Manual and other guidance as determined by The Office of Strategic Initiatives (OSI).

-Fuel Assistance Program (FAP) services will be defined to include the following categories:
+Senior Energy Assistance Services (SEAS) will be defined to include the following categories:

-- 1. Outreach, eligibility, determination and certification of FAP applicants. - 2.
+- 1. Outreach, eligibility determination, and certification of SEAS applicants. - 2.
 Payments directly to energy vendors: - a.
-Reimbursement for goods and services delivered - b.
-Lines of credit - c.
-Budget plan payments - 3.
-Payments directly to landlords via vouchers for renters who pay their energy costs as undefined portions of their rent. - 4.
-Payments directly to clients only when deemed appropriate and necessary as defined in the Fuel Assistance Procedures Manual. - 5.
-Emergency Assistance in the form of reimbursements for goods or services delivered in accordance with paragraphs 3 and 4 above.
+Reimbursement for goods and services delivered. - 3.
+Emergency Assistance in the form of reimbursement for goods or services.